Showing posts with label data analytics. Show all posts

 The datasaurus dozen

 Two researchers at Autodesk Research took things a stage further.
-They started with Alberto Cairo's datasaurus and created a dozen other charts with exactly the same summary statistics as the datasaurus.
+They started with Alberto Cairo's datasaurus and created a dozen other charts with the same summary statistics as the datasaurus.
 Here they all are.

 The summary statistics look like noise, but the charts reveal the underlying relationships between the x and y variables.
 Some of these relationships are obviously fun, like the star, but there are others that imply more meaningful relationships.